Kevin-Heng/ASG-1/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The website scales down to mobile view and looks the same as on desktop.

+I have issues changing desktop view to mobile view.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for history in 'About Us, page was copied from the [Wikipedia article Paramore](https://en.wikipedia.org/wiki/Paramore)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from the official website of Paramore(https://www.paramore.net/) and online sources.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Paramore's offical website